rajdeepdhage/proofrail-reproducibility/README.md

   procedure, the expected filenames and columns, and the blockchain extraction specifications.
 - **The ProofRail engine core** (rules evaluation and audit-chain *write* path).
-  A patent application covering parts of this mechanism is pending.
+  A patent application covering parts of this mechanism is being prepared.
 The read-only verifier, the complete execution traces, and the metric code are published instead, which is sufficient to recompute and independently check every reported result.
-Full source is available to journal reviewers and thesis committee members on request under confidentiality; public release is planned once patent prosecution permits.
+Full source is available to journal reviewers and thesis committee members on request under confidentiality; public release is planned once patent protection.

 This division is stated plainly rather than obscured: a reader can verify the results, and can see precisely which component is withheld and why.